WHAT CONSTITUTES EVIDENCE OF RACIAL DISCRIMINATION?

 I stand by these words.

 I just want to point out here that I did not make the "straw man" argument (for the existence of racial discrimination) that some people--who want to deny, or dismiss the seriousness of, racial discrimination--enjoy refuting.
 The straw man argument that these people enjoy refuting is this one:

 "If there is a difference between two groups of people then it must follow that it is caused by systemic discrimination against the worse-off group."

 Yes, this is an absurd argument.
 Its absurdity can be seen by considering the difference between men and women: men are on average taller than women and get breast cancer far less often than women.
 But obviously these differences are not the result of any systemic discrimination against women.

 But note that what I wrote is a very different argument.
 My argument was that unless (note this word!) "there is something about blacks and Hispanics that makes it proper and just that they should be worse off than whites this way--that they are inferior races of people"--i.e., unless there is something about the difference between blacks and Hispanics compared to whites that is analogous to the innate biological differences between men and women, such as an innate difference in intelligence or "criminality," etc.--then the only remaining explanation for the differences I cited is unjust racial discrimination.
-And in my article I refute some of the main assertions that have been made about non-whites to supposedly explain their worse-off-than-whites status without invoking racial discrimination as an explanation.
+And in my article I refute some of the main assertions that have been made about non-whites to supposedly explain their worse-off-than-whites status without admitting the possibility of racial discrimination as an explanation.
 I also flatly denied that there are any relevant innate differences between non-whites and whites (analogous to the truly existing and relevant biological differences between women and men) that can explain the gaps I cite between the races.